louisvincelli/fractional-investing-simulator-web/README.md

 If you decide to use Firebase for your backend, you can set it up by creating a Firebase project in the Firebase console and using the Firebase SDK in your app.

 If you choose Supabase, you’ll need to create a project in the Supabase console, configure your database, and use Supabase’s JavaScript client library to interact with it.

--   **Firebase:** Serverless backend with real-time database and functions (ideal for quick setups and scalable apps, nosql).

--   **Supabase:** SQL-based backend (PostgreSQL) with real-time sync and serverless functions (ideal for those who prefer SQL).